StevenTammen/steventammen.com/content/posts/having-a-website-and-complications-therein.md

 The thing common to this website is me.
 I don't have any one particular interest, so a website named after any one of them singularly (e.g., efficient-text-entry.com) would prove to be misleading in many circumstances.
 An arbitrary name works fine for large companies (e.g., Amazon) or specific projects (e.g., [hypothes.is](https://web.hypothes.is/)), but doesn't make a lot of sense for individuals.

 If you make a habit of tooting your own horn in everything you write then that is obnoxious and you should stop.
-But I'm not going to change my website name to something unrelated to my personal name (or feel bad about setting things up this way) since I am the thing that most clearly ties all the content together on this site: these are _my_ thoughts.
+But as long as that is not the purpose of firstlast.com, I see nothing wrong with having such a website name (i.e., a name relating to yourself).

 ## On Anonymity {#on-anonymity}